The Bankrate promise

-As a business owner, you have the option to be and remain a sole proprietor.
-That means there is no legal difference between you and your enterprise.
-In that case, your consumer credit file will also be for your business affairs.
-When you apply for business credit products, the lenders will check your Equifax, TransUnion and Experian reports and the credit scores that are derived from them to determine eligibility and set terms.
+By starting as a sole proprietor, you can then decide if you need the additional protections or other factors that come with different business structures.
+If you decide that you want to remain a sole proprietor, that means there will be no legal difference between you and your enterprise.
+In that case, your consumer credit file will also work for your business affairs.
+When you apply for business credit products, the lenders will check your Equifax, TransUnion and Experian credit reports, and the credit scores that are derived from them will determine eligibility and set terms.

 Apply for a business credit card

 When you know where your credit stands, you can apply for the right credit product in your name.
 You might think that a personal card that you use only for your business would work out fine, but you might actually be better off with a small business credit card that you never use for personal expenses.
 These cards are rich with benefits tailored to meet the needs of entrepreneurs and small business owners.

 There are a tremendous number of business cards on the market, and as long as you earn money independently, you can apply for a business credit card.
 Be aware that you will need to prepare more information for a business credit card application then for a personal credit card — you may have to list the name of the business, the industry you are in and how much your business makes.
 Compare and contrast the benefits and rewards for each card, as well as the credit requirements, before completing an application.